aridiosilva/DesignPrinciplesAndPatterns/README.md

 >* An argument of the method.
 >* Any object created within the method.
 >* Any direct properties/fields of the object.

+## Final Considerations about Law of Demeter

+The Law of Demeter is a very well-defined set of rules for Object-Oriented development.
+Following these rules in letter a

+Furthermore, it produces clear signals if the code is deviating from the Object-Oriented path, therefore it is an invaluable tool to keep our designs and code style on the right track.

 ### Resources about LoD